The Little Street(Het Straatje

 Water ices go on sale for the first time at Paris under the direction of Sicilian limonadier Francesco Procopio dei Coltelli from Palermo.
 Fruit-flavored ices were originated by the Chinese, who taught the art to the Persians and Arabs

-What makes the location of this work even more vexing to identify is the fact that it may, from a literal point of view, never have truly existed as the way Vermeer chose to portray it.
-For despite the scene's realistic appearance, it could simply be a distillation of typical architectural elements gathered and adroitly woven together within the privacy of the artist's studio.
+In the past, the most consistent candidate for the location of the painting had been the Voldersgracht where Vermeer was probably born.
+Some art historians had proposed that despite the scene's realistic appearance, it could simply be a distillation of typical architectural elements gathered and adroitly woven together within the privacy of the artist's studio.

 The two children playing together in Little Street is the only depicted testimony of childhood in Vermeer's oeuvre.